jere-mie/graph-webapp/README.md

 Simply type `node ./server.js` in the directory to the start the server.
 Navigate to http://localhost:3000 to view the page

 ## TODO

+Fix error when new graph is loaded and lines(paths) do not line up with source nodes

 Graph manipulation
 * Delete nodes without links
 * Delete duplicate links